-For the Gold Coast and the rest of Australia, the focus of SEO leans towards the biggest search provider Google but also to a lesser extent Bing and then Yahoo.
+For local Gold Coast SEO and the rest of Australia, the focus of SEO leans towards the biggest search provider Google but also to a lesser extent Bing and then Yahoo.

 For a local business, local search engine optimisation means making it as easy as possible for prospective customers to find information about your company online, either when they search specifically for your brand or business or for any companies that provide particular goods and services nearby them when they search for that keyword.

 Now before we jump into the makeup of SEO, and how to optimise for your local Gold Coast business, there is one thing that is key – the first thing you have to do to get your website ranking in local search engine optimisation and Google Maps is to have a physical location for your business.

 It might sound silly, but this is the primary requirement to improve local search engine optimisation ranking and get your local business listed in search engines locally.
 It is hard to rank for ‘surfboard repairs gold coast’ if your business is not physically located on the Gold Coast (even if you provide services there).
 After you have a physical location of your business, you can sign up your business in the search engines: Google, Bing and now Apple.